NSHE Policy on Developmental/Remedial Credit

 English co-requisite support:

 Beginning Fall 2020 students will be able to enroll directly into a college-level English course (ENG 100 or ENG 101) based upon placement scores or successful completion of an alternative placement pathway.
-Students who do not meet the minimum placement requirements for enrollment into ENG 101 (3 credit course) will enroll into ENG 100 (5 credit course with support).
+Students who do not meet the minimum placement requirements for enrollment into ENG 101 (3 credit course) will enroll in ENG 100 (5 credit course with support).
 Upon successful completion of either ENG 100 or ENG 101, students will be able to enroll in ENG 102.
 Students seeking to satisfy their composition requirements with additional assistance in English as a second language may take ENG 111 or 113 depending upon placement scores.
 Consult the English Department web pages for more information.

 Math co-requisite support: